getsentry/sentry-docs/src/collections/_documentation/workflow/visibility.md

 sidebar_order: 4
 ---

-Sentry's new Visibility features help you gain detailed perspectives of your application's health by providing tools to zoom into the code or pull back for a wider angle.
+Sentry's new Visibility features help you gain detailed perspectives of your application's health by providing tools to zoom into the errors or pull back for a wider angle.

 &nbsp;
 ## Dashboard